Skip to Content

 October 1 is the deadline for Spring semester admission.
 Applications can be submitted starting in January of the same year.

-The average of the last four to six admissions cycles is 51%.
+• The average acceptance rate of the last four to six admissions cycles is 51%.
 The number of students we are able to accept each cycle is based on available space in order to ensure faculty to student ratios established by CACREP accreditation standards are maintained.

 Wait list decisions are not carried over to a future admission cycle.